Monday, December 23, 2024

 He also tried to calm them down.
 He repeated what he had already told MPs on November 9: negotiations are underway with the governments of Canada, Norway, Japan and South Korea about the possibility of finding alternative sources of financing the budget deficit.
 In addition, Marchenko said that in communication with the European Union, Ukraine has expressed its desire to have more funds next year from the Ukraine Facility program, which is designed for four years and promises 50 billion euros.
 This program could start in January.

 However, Deputy Prime Minister for European and Euro-Atlantic Integration Olga Stefanishyna clarified at the same meeting that money from the Ukraine Facility program cannot be spent on food, since it should go towards preparing Ukraine for membership in the European Union.
-“This, in fact, is the country’s only development budget,” she emphasized.
+“This is, in fact, the country’s only development budget,” she emphasized.
 “All other support from international partners is survival budgets.”

 However, the head of the NBU, Andrei Pyshny, at the same meeting assured businessmen that the authorities have an action plan in the event of a cessation of budget funding from the United States.
 “We know how to act this year.
 Next year we will understand how to act.
 It is important that sustainable engagement with the IMF remains at the center of understanding,” he said.
 It is not difficult to guess that the whole plan is that if the United States does not give money, then ask the IMF for this money.